seatonjiang/monolith/README.md

 ## 🤝 Contributing

 We welcome all contributions.
-You can submit any ideas as Pull Requests or Issues.
+You can submit any ideas as Pull requests or as Issues, have a good time!

 ## 📃 License

-The project is released under the MIT License.
-For detailed information, please refer to the [LICENSE](https://github.com/seatonjiang/monolith/blob/main/LICENSE) file.
+The project is released under the MIT License, see the [LICENSE](https://github.com/seatonjiang/monolith/blob/main/LICENSE) file for details.